shelemenev/screenshot/README.md

 ## Screenshot

-Screenshot is a simple python screen that allows you to make a screenshot of the entire screen and upload it to an ftp server.
+Screenshot is a simple python script that allows you to make a screenshot of the entire screen and upload it to an ftp server.
 After that the link will be given to share you screenshot

 Simple as that